 “Yes, of course, I’m going to snap a photo or two,” I admitted.
 “But none of them are eating.”

-It sounds dramatic, but it’s true.
+It sounds like I’m exaggerating, but it’s true.
 The guests at nearly every other table left everything behind on the platters, save for a bite or two here and there.
 It was fascinating entertainment while we waited, I’ll admit.

 Although no one said anything and we weren’t the last ones out the door, we did feel a bit rushed to leave.
 We finished earlier than expected and spent our found time wandering the library.

 I was in awe of the sheer size of the library, and the juxtaposition of the older, more historic rooms with the modern areas, like the large children’s book area.
 My town’s public libraries offer a lot to our community, but certainly not on the same scale.
-Seeing these opportunities in the larger cities we visit definitely increases my desire to live in a larger city with great resources like this that add value to their communities.
+Seeing these opportunities in the larger cities we visit definitely increases my desire to live in a larger city with great resources like this that add value to their communities (edit: and now we live in Charlotte—a city I adore!).

 Have you ever had your own “Boston Tea Party?”
 Which tea room did you visit?